JohnAskew/titanic/README.md

 This project aims to demonstrate Python using simple machine learning models.
-Demonstrated topics include using classes for file i/o, functions to organize code, importing your own custom modules, using pickle to write and then read data and starter examples for data analytics and machine learning.
+Demonstrated topics include using: *classes for file i/o, functions to organize code, importing your own custom modules, using pickle to write and then read data and starter examples for data analytics and machine learning*.
 The term Data Science is deliberately avoided; this project is developer driven and not authored by a Data Scientist.

 # USAGE:

-Start by running:
+_Start by running_:
 ### 000-START-HERE-titanic-visualize_raw-histograms.py.

 It will generate a visualized page showing histograms of columns containing numeric data.